Peticali/TerminalButtons/README.md

 #bg,fg = curses COLOR (will change the screen colors)

 mainLoop(self)
+#principal loop

 ClearScreen(self)
+#i need to document this?

 GetMaxYX(self)
 #returns the char size of terminal (x,y)

 Exit(self)
+#breaks the mainLoop and exit
 ```